phpMv/ubiquity-skeletons/README.md

 | base-a-semantic | -admin -q=semantic | Works with Semantic-ui, has the admin interface |

 ## Configuration
-  - copy the project to the root of your web server
+  - copy one of this projects to the root of your web server
   - After renaming the folder, edit the **.htaccess** and **app/config/config.php** files and change the **%base_url%** variable